fafner8/Manabi/README.md

 Some of the frequency lists I used to order the cards are: [Netflix](https://docs.google.com/document/d/1IUWkvBxhoazBSTyRbdyRVk7hfKE51yorE86DCRNQVuw/edit?tab=t.0](https://docs.google.com/document/d/1IUWkvBxhoazBSTyRbdyRVk7hfKE51yorE86DCRNQVuw/edit?tab=t.0)), [anime](https://docs.google.com/spreadsheets/d/1xeG-b85EHwo-yUDgwDLuWyYdwtnDgJAzr3VTmteMOaA/edit?gid=1886769620#gid=1886769620), [Jo-Mako's Japanese Guide](https://docs.google.com/spreadsheets/d/1z3Wc85VuDhjgjy1s_zgbGx2daaOoqm0s/edit?gid=893750221#gid=893750221).
 Other lists I generated myself using YouTube captions from easy Japanese channels and SOL anime.

+I addition, Kaishi’s notetypes and formatting were reused, with some modifications.

 Nothing in this deck is AI generated, except when I relied on AI to help me build various python scripts for ordering the cards, generating furigana and proofing.
 The furigana was generated using Mecab + UniDic + JMdict (and then checked and proofed).

 I’m the only person who’s been involved in making this deck (aside from small consultations), so if you wish to volunteer to help me further proof the deck you can contact me at fafner1988@gmail.com